Non-Sequential Decentralized Stochastic Control Revisited: Causality and Static Reducibility: Introduction

-{\bf Contributions.} \begin{itemize} \item[(i)] We revisit the notion of Causality (a definition due to Witsenhausen and which has been refined by Andersland and Teneketzis), and provide an alternative representation using imaginary agents.
-Through this representation, we show that Causality is equivalent to Causal Implementability (and Dead-Lock Freeness) in Theorem \ref{ImaginarySequentialImplicationsEquivalence}, complementing the existing implication relations presented in Theorem \ref{ImplicationsThm} via generalizing the equivalence result of \cite[Theorem 4]{AnderslandTeneketzisI} for countable spaces to general standard Borel models. \item[(ii)] Via this imaginary agents representation, we show that Causality (C), under an absolute continuity condition, allows for an equivalent static model whose reduction is policy-independent.
-This is done in Theorem \ref{mainThmNSSR} for countable models and in Theorem \ref{nonSeqReducStandardSpace} for general standard Borel models.
+(ii) We show that Causality (C), under an absolute continuity condition, allows for an equivalent static model whose reduction is policy-independent (Theorem \ref{mainThmNSSR}).
 This result facilitates much of the stochastic analysis available for sequential systems to also be applicable for non-sequential systems.
-In particular, learning algorithms are guaranteed to converge to optimality for finite space models \cite{ArslanYukselTAC16,yongacoglu2021decentralized} and near optimality for Borel models \cite[Section 6.1]{altabaa2023decentralized}, even when the exact form of the reduced model is not explicitly written but that such a reduction is available is known. \item[(iii)] We further show that under more relaxed conditions on the model, such as Causal Implementability (CI) and Solvability (SM), such a reduction, when possible at all, is either policy-dependent or includes policies as parameters in the cost of the reduced model, and thus has limited utility, in Theorems \ref{policyDepSM} and \ref{ImaginarySequentialModelCISM}. \item[(iv)] We will also present a further reduction method for partially nested causal non-sequential systems in Theorem \ref{quasiClassicalReductionNonSeq}, generalizing the approach presented in \cite{HoChu, ho1973equivalence} for sequential systems. \end{itemize}
+In particular, learning algorithms are guaranteed to converge to optimality for finite space models \cite{ArslanYukselTAC16} and near optimality for Borel models \cite[Section 6.1]{altabaa2023decentralized}, even when the exact form of the reduced model is not explicitly written but that such a reduction is available is known.